define-private-public/MEGA_MATRIX-RE-LOADED/README.md

 MEGA_MATRIX RE: LOADED
 ======================

+**This project is Defunct**  It is only up here for archival purposes.

 This is a fork of [MEGA_MATRIX](https://github.com/define-private-public/MEGA_MATRIX).
 It is an interlocking panel system; An **N**x**M** matrix of 8x8 LED matrices